Ishkhani

+It became one of the most important cultural and religious centers of Tao-Klarjeti, famous for its large basilica-style church, inscriptions, and as a hub of Georgian manuscript production.

 Architecture

 The church (outer dimensions 35.00 x 20.70 meters) is a domed cruciform structure.
 The dome over the central square bay rests on four free-standing piers, each having a diameter of about two-meters.
 The eastern cross-arm is extended with an apse that has a unique arrangement.
 A horseshoe-shaped arcade whose arches rest on eight monolithic columns with decorated cubic capitals opens on to a rectangular ambulatory.
 The rooms flanking the apse have upper stories.
 There are two-story pastophoria which were used to store priestly vestments and altar furniture.

 The elongated west cross-arm is about three times deeper than the south and north cross-arms.
 During the conversion of the church into a mosque, a wall was constructed between the west arm and the central bay, the south and west entrances were closed, a mihrab niche facing in the direction of Mecca was constructed within the closed southern entrance, and the northern annex was converted into a prayer hall.

 In 966, the interior walls of the church were covered with frescoes.
 Only the paintings in the cupola and the drum have come down to us.
 In the cupola the “Ascension of the Cross” is depicted, where a jeweled cross is being carried by four flying angels.
 Below this scene, repeated four times at each axis, is a two-wheeled chariot, drawn by four winged horses and driven by a standing figure.
 Above each chariot there is a Georgian inscription mentioning the colors of the horses.
 This repetitive scene is generally accepted as depicting the “Vision of Zachariah” (6:1-6) from the Old Testament.

 Within the blind arcade of the drum, eight standing figures alternate with eight windows.
 During the restoration work in 1032 the heads of these figures identified as prophets by some scholars, were replaced by round openings.
 Above each prophet, in a circular niche, an angel holding a scepter is depicted.
 On the arches of the windows there are the busts of other holy figures.